infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/National School Health Policy, Kenya.md

 	- Girls will undergo voluntary medical screening once per term
 	- A pregnant female learner shall be allowed to continue with classes for as long as possible
 	- Both the student and her parents shall be counselled on the importance of ensuring a good outcome of the pregnancy by attending Ante-Natal Clinic and ensuring safe delivery, and the possibilities of continuing with education after delivery
 	- Efforts shall be made to get information on circumstances leading to pregnancy and about the other party involved.
-A children&#39;s officer shall be informed.
+A children's officer shall be informed.
 	- Action, including legal action will be taken if the father of the unborn child is an adult (over 18 years).
 Child-fathers (boys less than 18 years) shall receive counselling and rehabilitation
 	- Young mothers shall be encouraged to learn to look after their child in order to bond with the child as much as possible
 	- New born babies must be allowed the benefit of breastfeeding as much as possible including exclusive breastfeeding for six months and introduction of complementary feeding at 6 months of age while continuing breastfeeding